-- Registration for PD requires an invoice with the participants' name listed. - Tuition Reimbursement requires a copy of the college transcript, showing the name of the student, the name of course complete, and a passing grade.
-Subject to the program specific approval based on the requirements of the Federal Funds.
-(Example: tuition reimbursement is unallowable through 21st Century Funds) - Payments with district credit cards should include vendor name, as well as credit card name on purchase orders (i.e. Visa/Holiday Inn)
+- All applicable invoices or receipts must be attached. - Registration for a professional development activity requires an invoice with the participants' names listed. - Tuition Reimbursement requires a copy of the college transcript, showing the name of the student, the name of course complete, and a passing grade.